 - Children’s Bibles are specifically designed for ages 1-12.
 Age-specific features designed to meet the spiritual and developmental needs of children encourage a lifelong habit of studying God’s Word.

 - Large Print Bibles feature larger-than-normal text, making it easier to read.
-This section offers all types of Bibles, such as Study, Reference, Devotional, etc., all with larger text.
+This section offers all types of Bibles—Study, Reference, Devotional, etc.—all with larger text.
 You’ll even find compact-sized large print Bibles.

 - Audio & Electronic Bibles offer a way to experience Scripture through other forms of media.
-Read or listen to the Bible anywhere via an electronic device, CDs or MP3s.
-They’re ideal for the busy person always on the go.
+Read or listen to the Bible anywhere with an electronic device, CD, or MP3.
+These are ideal for the busy person on the go.

 Choosing a translation can be tricky.
-Above all, our advice is this: pick the translation that is most readable to you and best suited to your personal needs.
+Above all, our advice is this: pick the translation that is most readable to you.

 While God is the author of all Scripture, the human writers wrote in three languages.
 Because these languages don’t translate perfectly into English, translators must decide whether they are seeking to convey the exact words or the central idea of the original text.
 These translation philosophies are often referred to as "word-for-word" or "thought-for-thought."

-- CSB (Christian Standard Bible) Translation Philosophy: A bridge between word-for-word and thought-for-thought, Originally Published: 2004
+- CSB (Christian Standard Bible) Translation Philosophy: An optimal blend of word-for-word and thought-for-thought, Originally Published: 2004

 - ESV (English Standard Version) Translation: Word-for-word; a literal update of the RSV (Revised Standard Version), Originally Published: 1970